Gheorghe Craioveanu: Villarreal

 In 1998 he moved to Villarreal where for a short while he was teammates with fellow Romanian Marius Iordache.
 He played in Villarreal's first ever La Liga match on 31 August under the guidance of coach José Antonio Irulegui, opening the score against Real Madrid with a header in the third minute.
 Thus he became the first ever scorer in the league for his team, even though the game was lost with 4–1 and Craioveanu was replaced late in the first half after being injured by Roberto Carlos.
 He would also score in the 1–1 draw against Celta Vigo in the following round.
 He would go on to score two doubles in victories against Salamanca and Barcelona, two goals in a win and a draw against Atlético Madrid, his side's only goal in a victory over Valencia and also a goal in a 1–1 draw against his former team Real Sociedad.
 He tallied a total of 13 goals until the end of the season but they were not enough to avoid relegation.
 Craioveanu stayed with the club one year in Segunda División, netting eight goals which helped The Yellow Submarine promote back to the first league where he would spend two more seasons.

 In 2019, the Marca newspaper organized a poll where he was placed sixth in the ranking for the best player in Villarreal's history.

 Getafe

 In 2002, Craioveanu went to play for Segunda División side, Getafe, helping the team earn a first-ever promotion to the first league, two years later.
 Afterwards he was teammates with compatriot Cosmin Contra, scoring his last two top-league goals during the 2004–05 season in a 2–1 loss to Barcelona and a 2–2 draw against Atlético Madrid.
-In the following season, Craioveanu made his last appearances in the La Liga, having a total of 223 matches with 48 goals scored in the competition.
+In the following season, Craioveanu made his last appearances in the La Liga, totaling 223 matches with 48 goals in the competition.

 In 2019, in a poll made by the Marca newspaper, Craioveanu was named the best player in Getafe's history.
 The city hall of Getafe placed a statue of him in the El Bercial park.